Our Work > Research & Grants

 Our research and collective voice have been informing national and international health policy and Indigenous health strategies for over 20 years.

-In 2025, INIHKD will host the Reclaiming Indigenous Ecologies of Love (RIEL) Conference in Tamaya, New Mexico.
+In 2026, INIHKD will host the Reclaiming Indigenous Ecologies of Love for Future Generations (RIEL FFG) Gathering in Rarotonga, Cook Islands.
 This international gathering will bring together Indigenous leaders, scholars, and practitioners to share stories, research, and healing practices that reflect enduring knowledge systems and community strength.
-The RIEL Conference is a powerful strengths-based forum for advancing Indigenous-led research, and global collaboration.
+The RIEL FFG Conference is a powerful strengths-based forum for advancing Indigenous-led research, and global collaboration.
+Click here to learn more.

 Leadership & Global Committee